usher2/u2ckdump/README.md

 USE
 ---

-* First the program try to unzip dump.zip if exists
+* At first the program tries to unzip dump.zip if exists
-* Second the program try to parse dump.xml if exists
+* At second the program tries to parse dump.xml if exists
-* Than the program try to fetch and parse dump from dump sources server periodically
+* Then the program tries to fetch and parse dump from dump sources server periodically

-FUTURES
+FEATURES
 -------

 * Native IPv4 string to 32-bit integer implementation